 On this page:

-The tool will only check landing page URLs of elements that are enabled and which have gotten some impressions in the last 30 days.
+The tool will only check landing page URLs of elements that are enabled and that have gotten some impressions in the last 30 days.
 This means it will check only keywords and ads with impressions that are currently enabled and located in active ad groups and campaigns.
-For sitelinks, it'll check for enabled state and their association at the account, campaign, or adgroup level.
+For sitelinks, it'll check for enabled state and their association at the account, campaign, or ad group level.

 Optionally you can use the advanced setting Include zero impression entities to check the URLs associated with enabled entities that have not received a single impression in the past 30 days.

 Regarding the number of broken URLs we show in the email, these are based on any URL that is broken (404).
 The system finds a total of such URLs for each scope and projects it.
 If the text to monitor is broken into two or more lines in the HTML code, only the lines will be tracked.